-Every media that has come and gone has died for one of two reasons, either a failure to innovate, or an incapacity to control the signal-to-noise ratio.
-In Google’s case the signal is really great search results on page one and the noise is the useless search results that infiltrate and contaminate those top positions.
-Google would not be the leading search engine if they weren’t so careful about their signal-to-noise.
+Every media that has come and gone has died for one of two reasons, either a failure to innovate or an incapacity to control the signal-to-noise ratio.
+In Google’s case, the signal is really great search results on page one and the noise is the useless search results that infiltrate and contaminate those top positions.
+Google would not be the leading search engine if they weren’t so careful about its signal-to-noise.